-Scrapbooking is a great way to recreate and remember memories that isn’t exclusively owned by ‘Pinterest worthy’ crafters.
-In fact, it’s a great way to inspire your kids to sit down at a table after a day of fun (and potentially chaos) and use their creativity, why not try scrapbooking with them?
+Scrapbooking is a great way to recreate and savour special memories.
+And it isn’t exclusively owned by ‘Pinterest worthy’ crafters.
+In fact, it’s a great way to inspire your kids to sit down at a table after a day of fun (and potentially chaos) and get creative.

 All the tools you need to get started can probably be found around your house.
-For instance, gather some colouring pencils and pens, a variety of papers, some scissors, glue and washi tape and chuck it all down on the table.
+For instance, gather some colouring pencils and pens, a variety of papers, some scissors, glue, stickers and washi tape and chuck it all down on the table.
 Then you’ll need to pick up a fresh scrapbook.
 We think you’ll love our Kraft range as you can also personalise the front cover!

 SCRAPBOOKING FOR KIDS

 A great way to start is by asking your child to introduce themselves!
-Dig out a few real-life photos of them throughout their life so far to stick down.
+Dig out a few photos of them throughout their life so far and stick them down.
 It will be a lovely thing to look back on in years to come.

 Colouring in cards and sticking them in as positive quotes.

-If you’re planning some fun-filled activity days for half term, collect some things on your day out and you can use them in the scrapbook to add texture and interest!
-If you have a Polaroid or instant printing camera you can use the photos from your day of fun as well.
-Using envelopes as scrapbook pockets is a really easy way to keep / hide things.
+If you’re planning some fun-filled activity days for half term, collect some mementos on your day out.
+You can then use them in the scrapbook to add texture and interest!
+If you have a Polaroid or instant printing camera you can use the photos from your day too.
+Using envelopes as scrapbook pockets is a really easy way to keep everything safe and secure.
 Upgrading your normal sticky tape to washi tape is the best way to keep the scrapbook decorative when sticking things down!

-Something you could do at the start of half term could be a ‘bucket list’ of things your child wants to do that week.
-If they write each thing in a piece of paper, a post-it note or a tag they can put their ideas in the envelope and pull one out a day.
+You may also want to kick off half term with a fun ‘bucket list’ full of adventures to keep the kids busy.
+If they write each thing in a piece of paper, a post-it note or a tag they can put their ideas in the envelope and pull one out a day

-Postcards are a fun (and affordable) way to add interest to your child’s scrapbook and inspire them to draw and colour in the page.
+Postcards are a fun (and affordable) way to add interest to your child’s scrapbook.
+Use them for inspiration and to help decorate the page.